TheSithLordDarthImperivious/bash-server-control-daemon/README.md

 # A Bash-Based Server Control Daemon

-This repository contains the source code for a server control daemon, written in bash.
+This repository contains a server control daemon, written in bash.
 Unlike most server control daemons, it does NOT rely on a web UI even a GUI of any kind.
 Instead, everything is done via files.
 SSH is used as the backend to actually communicate with devices.

 ## How does it work?